 The no-duh thing with financial planning is that the sooner you get started, the more choices and freedom you’ll have later in life.
 It shouldn’t take devastating news to get you going.

 A lot of the financial planning process is thinking about what you really want and making a road map for achieving your goals.
-Until you have an idea what the unintended consequences are of your current behaviors, you won’t change them.
+Until you have an idea of what the unintended consequences are of your current behaviors, you won’t change them.
 It’s powerful to see how small tweaks in your everyday life can grow your wealth.

 If you really want to understand the impact planning can have on your life, exchange the word “money” with “freedom.”
 When you have more control over your money, you have more freedom in your life.
 It’s just that simple.